Saniya Sethi

 -

-Uses a Web Content Accessibility Guidelines (WCAG) checklist.
-The checklist consists of three separate levels: Level A (Beginner), Level AA (Intermediate), Level AAA (Advanced).
+Uses a Web Content Accessibility Guidelines (WCAG) checklist consisting of three separate levels: Level A (Beginner), Level AA (Intermediate), Level AAA (Advanced).

 -